 The grant support is awarded to a research or creative project, not an individual.
 Therefore, if a group of several members are giving the same presentation, or working on the same project, the entire group will have to share the financial support.
 That is why it may be a good idea to select a maximum of two members to travel for the presentation.

 All research and creative works must abide by the AUC research and academic integrity policies.
-Research involving humans must also follow by the ethics for research with human subjects.
+Research involving humans must also abide by the ethics for research with human subjects.
 If you are publishing research involving human subjects, you need approval from the Institutional Review Board (IRB).
 For undergraduates, the IRB application has to be submitted by their faculty instructor or adviser.

 Grant recipients must submit a report to the Office of Undergraduate Research by the end of the semester in which they received the grant.
-Please check reporting guidelines below.
+Please check the reporting guidelines below.
 The Office of Undergraduate Research has the right to report on awarded projects to the funding foundations and publish summaries of research projects on the program website and in relevant publications.

 All students applying for a grant need to provide a support letter from their faculty supervisor.

 For questions, contact the Office of Undergraduate Research at email@example.com.

 Travel grants offer partial payment of expenses incurred by travel to national, regional and international conferences, exhibitions, competitions or other reputable events.
 These may be recognized professional events or recognized undergraduate research events.
 Only students presenting research can apply.